Steven-Dawson18/cockapoo-cafe/README.md

 * The pep8 validator picked up a line with whitespace on it in the reservation update view and review update view.
 This was resolved by removing the whitespace.
 * When a user made a reservation sometimes they were unabel to see it.
 This was because the page was paginated by the date and so it appeared on a different page.
 To solve this I removed the pagination.
 * During testing on mobile devices some buttons overlapped on the reservation page such as the update and delete buttons.
 This was solved by adding the inline-flex class to the buttons.
+* During exploratior testing a user found that they could forcfully update another users review but changing the number in the url.
+To fix this I have added a statement in the update views of the review and reservation views to compare the creators id with the current user and if not they will be redirected and shown a warning to tell them they are not authorised.
+* An error was being displayed in the console reffering to a TypeError to do with boostrap.
+This was occuring as javascript was trying to clear messages that were not there.
+To solve this I added and if statement to the script which has solved the issue.
 ### Known issues
 * The contact tab in the nav doesn't show up as active when on the page, instead the home page does, this could be down to the contact page being in the home app.